Want to learn how to get started with programming, or want to learn a new language? My tip: build a shopping list.

 Add authentication:

-Add authentication to protect your lists from unwanted visitors.
+Add authentication to protect yourself lists from unwanted visitors.
 Create a link between the models User and List (where List contains a reference to User), so each user can have their lists.

 Build an Application Programming Interface (API) to expose your data to the outside world.
 Not only can you use this API to separate your front-end from the back-end fully, but you can reuse the data endpoints in other applications.